neam/dna-project-base-12-factor-app-boilerplate/docs/51-deploy-docker-cloud.via-new-stack.md

 Run:

     deploy/generate-config.sh

 #### Deploy the stack on docker-cloud, next to any existing stack that is used in production

 Follow the instructions printed by the above command under "To deploy to docker-cloud".

-This will start a second, parallel, stack if one was already there before.
+This will start a new stack next to the ones already launched previously in the project history.

 Wait for the new stack to be fully running (this is seen in the Docker Cloud web interface in the Stacks section)